3sztof/aws-iam-protected-api-gateways/README.md

 Log in to the AWS Console and navigate to API Gateway service.
 Select the API deployed in the previous steps (it should be called IAMProtectedAPI).
 Navigate to the "Resource policy" tab (through the menu on the left).

 You should see the resource-bound IAM Policy of your API.
-Please take your time to review and analyze the content of the policy.
+Take your time to review and analyze the content of the policy.
 You can also take a look at the Infrastructure as Code templates to better understand how this policy was created.

 > IMPORTANT Note: the policy refers to IAM identities (such as roles, users, services).
 The AWS V4 Signatures sent by the client application (as headers or query parameters) are resolved to the IAM identities whose credentials were used to generate the signatures.
 Then, the policy is evaluated against the requester's identity.